Herb Scannell: Career

 Scannell was hired by WHN Radio (New York) in 1980, before joining the cable television industry in 1981 at The Movie Channel before it merged with Showtime, and eventually worked his way up to the position of director of program promotion for Showtime/The Movie Channel.

 In March 1988, Scannell joined Nickelodeon as director of programming, overseeing program scheduling.
 In 1989, he was named vice president for Nickelodeon.
 He oversaw the development and launch of Nick News.
 In 1990, he was executive vice president for Nickelodeon Network and U.S. Television.
 He oversaw the direction of Nickelodeon and Nick at Nite cable networks.
 He was also fundamental in the development of Nick Jr. and Nicktoons.

 President of Nickelodeon

 In February 1996, he was named president of Nickelodeon and TV Land, succeeding Geraldine Laybourne.
-Under his leadership, Nickelodeon (which, under his watch, included such animated series as SpongeBob SquarePants, Danny Phantom, The Fairly OddParents, Avatar: The Last Airbender, The Wild Thornberrys, The Angry Beavers, Catscratch, Pig Goat Banana Cricket and Hey Arnold!) and TV Land became the highest-rated cable networks launched within the past seven years.
+Under his leadership, Nickelodeon (which, under his watch, included such series as My Life as a Teenage Robot, Danny Phantom, The Fairly OddParents, Avatar: The Last Airbender, Spongebob SquarePants, The Wild Thornberrys, Figure it Out, Hey Arnold!, The Angry Beavers and Kenan & Kel) and TV Land became the highest-rated cable networks launched within the past seven years.
 Nickelodeon also expanded to other areas such as live theatrical shows, magazines and feature films.
 He was also responsible for launching Dora the Explorer, The Brothers García (which is based on Los García, a show he used to watch in Puerto Rico) and Taina.